What is Relational Organizing?

 -

 Messengers Matter: You are the most powerful messenger for your community!
-This is about TRUST and social pressure If you got a call from a campaign organizer asking you to vote, it would be easier for you to ignore it than if your best friend texted you and asked you about voting.
+This is about TRUST and social pressure.
+If you got a call from a campaign organizer asking you to vote, it would be easier for you to ignore it than if your best friend texted you and asked you about voting.
 You are more trusted by your peers than any campaign or ACLU staff member.
 To put simply, your influence matters more than a stranger’s.

-Stay tuned for a conversation guide on talking to your people about voting!
+Need some help getting started?
+Check out our conversation guide on talking to your people about voting!